Skip to main content

 MY BRUSH WITH HISTORY

-Kennedy Packs The House
+Kennedy Packs the House

-April 2024
+November 2024

 2min read

-As a college sophomore in 1960, I had little interest in politics except that the woman I was dating was a member of the Young Democrats on campus.
-Democrats at Oregon State College in those days were a rare commodity, so when the presidential campaign got under way, our little group didn’t expect to be much involved.
+As a college sophomore in 1960, I had little interest in politics, except that the woman I was dating was a member of the Young Democrats on campus.
+Democrats at Oregon State College in those days were a rare commodity, so, when the presidential campaign got under way, our little group didn’t expect to be much involved.

-Imagine our surprise, then, when we were asked by the State Central Committee to help play host to Sen. John F. Kennedy when he made a campaign speech in Corvallis.
+Imagine our surprise, then, when we were asked by the State Central Committee to help play host to Senator John F. Kennedy when he made a campaign speech in Corvallis.
 I knew nothing about campaigns or electioneering, so I was given grunt work: nailing up posters, running errands, and stuffing envelopes.

 On the day of Kennedy’s arrival, I was relegated to helping set up the ballroom of the Benton Hotel in Corvallis, where the senator was to make his speech.
 We worked hard to spruce up the hotel’s grand ballroom with the best red, white, and blue political trappings.
 I had just stepped back from hanging the last piece of bunting when someone asked me to drive two other young Democrats out to the airport to greet Kennedy’s front man, who for this event was his brother Ted.

 When Ted Kennedy got off the plane, he looked at the three of us and said, “How many of you are here?”
 I thought he meant Young Democrats, so I said there were two more of us back at the hotel.
-For a moment I thought he would get back on the plane and go home, but after we explained that we hoped to turn out a big crowd, he came with us.
+For a moment, I thought he would get back on the plane and go home, but, after we explained that we hoped to turn out a big crowd, he came with us.

 This was all beyond me, but I pitched in to move the tables of punch and cookies out into the hallway and tried to string some of the bunting and crepe paper in appropriate places.
-Then Kennedy gave me an order: Close the ballroom doors, and under no circumstances open them to anyone.
+Then, Kennedy gave me an order: Close the ballroom doors, and, under no circumstances, open them to anyone.

 I watched in awe.
 The newspeople swarmed onto their platform.
 Cameras and lighting equipment were much larger in those days, so the press took up a great deal of what I could see was becoming very cramped space.
 Also, the good citizens of Corvallis now numbered almost seventy-five (exceeding our wildest expectations) and began to overflow onto the sidewalk outside.